 Enable you to schedule a recurrent time to start a job.
-Input values for processes that support input and output parameters can be managed at this level as well.
-You can configure several rules depending on which the associated processes get executed.
+Input values for processes which support input and output parameters can be managed at this level as well.
+You can configure several rules depending on which the associated processes get executed by your Robots.

-Define how many times a process is to be executed according to the given trigger.
+- Allocate dynamically - Define how many times a process is to be executed according to the given schedule.
 This option enables you to utilize your resources to their greatest extent.
-As soon as a Robot becomes Available, it executes the indicated process according to the provided trigger.
+As soon as a Robot becomes Available, it executes the indicated process according to the provided schedule.

 If the connection to the SQL database is lost for any reason, the triggers that were supposed to be set off at that time are misfired, and an alert with the Error level is generated.